 Discrimination, Harassment and Retaliation

-- an Office of Institutional Equity (OIE) staff member and
+- An Office of Institutional Equity (OIE) staff member; and

-The OIE responds to reports and complaints or concerns about discrimination or harassment on the basis of race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, genetic information, military status, or veteran.
-OIE also responds to complaints of retaliation, sexual violence and dating/domestic violence.
+The OIE responds to reports and complaints or concerns about discrimination or harassment on the basis of race, color, ethnic or national origin, sex (including sexual harassment and sexual violence), sexual orientation, gender identity, religion, age, ancestry, disability, genetic information and military or veteran status.
+OIE also responds to complaints of retaliation, stalking and dating/domestic violence.